gobblegoob/SNA-Automatron/README.md

  3. <br>CERT_STR - Sometimes a domain won't be listed in Shodan - this is a regex string you can add to match part of the CN or SAN fields in a site certificate as captured by Shodan.

 ### Scheduling:
-It may be necessary depending on the domain that you repeat this task.
+The best way to run this is to run cronjobs calling the scripts wiht the accompanying arguments.
+This allows you to run the script against several domains and populate several different host groups without making any changes to code.
 You can schedule a cron job in linux to execute the script.
 To run the script at 11pm each day and output a log file for tracking, add the folloiwng to your crontab file:
 ```
-00 23 * * * cd /[path/to/file] && python snatesting.py >> tagupdate.log
+00 23 * * * cd /[path/to/file] && python ScanToUpdate.py -d [DOMAIN.COM] -t [HOSTGROUP TO UPDATE] -c [REGEX TO SEARCH IN CERT CN OR SAN FIELD] >> tagupdate.log
+20 23 * * * cd /[path/to/file] && python ScanToUpdate.py -d [DOMAIN2.COM] -t [HOSTGROUP TO UPDATE] -c [REGEX TO SEARCH IN CERT CN OR SAN FIELD] >> tagupdate.log
+40 23 * * * cd /[path/to/file] && python ScanToUpdate.py -d [DOMAIN3.COM] -t [HOSTGROUP TO UPDATE] -c [REGEX TO SEARCH IN CERT CN OR SAN FIELD] -rx >> tagupdate.log
 ```

 - **[Cron Job: A Comprehensive Guide for Beginners 2023](https://www.hostinger.com/tutorials/cron-job)**